Fashion Business Management MA

 View course-specific entry requirements

 Entry to the course is based on a combination of formal qualifications and significant industry experience.
-You should have a First or Upper Second in your first degree in any subject, as well as a minimum of two years' working experience in the fashion business or marketing.
+You should have a First or Upper Second Class Honours in your first degree in any subject, as well as a minimum of two years’ working experience in the fashion business or marketing.
 If English is your second language you should have an IELTS score of 6.5 with 6.0 in each element.

 This course will equip you with the strategic decision-making, leadership and problem-solving skills you will need to become an entrepreneurial and visionary fashion business leader of the future.
 It continues the University’s fashion tradition of a commitment to excellence in developing highly effective, talented and committed professional fashion graduates.

 Working closely with fashion industry professionals, role models and mentors, you will receive a relevant, well-grounded, high-quality education and skill base that will enable you to have a wider, clearer understanding of the business you are already involved in.
 The course offers inside knowledge of industry strategies and cultures on a global basis, combined with key business skills and essential fashion industry management knowledge.

 This course equips you for a business management career in the domestic or international fashion industry.
 Delivered by a teaching team with a wide range of experience both in industry and academia, the course offers an innovative and relevant fashion business curriculum that focuses on preparing your entry into senior roles in business and management within the industry.

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

 Core modules, semester 1